smw1218/scottwhite.dev/content/posts/load-testing.md

 +++
 date = '2017-10-22T12:00:00-08:00'
-title = 'Load Testing the Easy Way'
+title = 'Load Testing the Easy Way' summary = 'A better way to improve the performance and scalability of your backend services.'
 +++
 In my career I've repeatedlyfound myself in the position of needing to test the performance and scalability of our backend services.
 It's usually before a launch or just prior to an expected bump in traffic.
 I worked several years on fitness products, so ramping up for New Year's resolutions is something that happened every year.
 With all this practice, I've developed a methodology that I think works better than the standard approach.